Main Menu

 Obviously, as a cetacean, this is a type of mammal to its core, because it gives birth to live young and produces milk.
 The cetaceans actually evolved from hoofed mammals some 50 million years ago.
 An early cetacean ancestor probably looked like the modern deer-like chevrotain, but the hippos are the closest living relative.

-These animals actually looks a bit like a cross between a dolphin (with its rather sleek, ergonomic body) and a killer whale (because of the rounded head with no beak).
+These animals actually look a bit like a cross between a dolphin (with its rather sleek, ergonomic body) and a killer whale (because of the rounded head with no beak).
 Nevertheless, you probably wouldn’t mistake them for an orca.
-The false killer whale has a much smaller dorsal fin and a distinct curved hump on the flippers.
+The false killer whale has a much smaller dorsal fin and a distinctly curved hump on the flippers.
 And instead of the black and white coloration of the orca, the false killer whale has a black or dark gray coloration with a streak of white along the side.
 This makes it look more like an oceanic dolphin.

 The male of this species measures up to 20 feet long and 3,000 or 4,000 pounds in weight, while the female measures a slightly less formidable 16 feet.
 This is around the size of a pickup truck.

-False Killer Whale Distribution, Population, and Habitat
+Distribution, Population, And Habitat

 These animals have a truly massive territory that graces every continent except for Antarctica.
 Due to its preference for temperate and warm tropical waters, this species has a natural range that extends around the coasts of Africa, India, the Pacific Asia region (including Australia and New Zealand), the American Pacific Coast as far as Hawaii, the Caribbean Sea, and the Mediterranean.
 It has also been found as far north as the North Sea around Britain and Norway, China and Japan, Pacific Canada, and Alaska.
-They typically dive to around 2,000 feet in search of food, but as a mammal it must come up occasionally for air.
+They typically dive to around 2,000 feet in search of food, but as a mammal, they must come up occasionally for air.

 Exact population figures are unknown, but local populations in the low tens of thousands have been observed in certain regions such as China and Japan.
 Despite its wide range, this species is actually near threatened.
 The biggest threats to its survival are the depletion of prey, injury or death from net entanglements, and environmental pollution.
 Even though the United States has banned many harmful chemicals, pollution can still travel the world’s currents from other regions.
 Since this species occupies the top of the food chain, it is exposed to toxins that accumulate at lower levels.